omarXzain/course-explorer/Readme.md

 ### For Educators

-- Create and manage course materials including challenges and labs
+- Create and manage course materials, including challenges and labs
 - Assign students to teaching assistants for personalized guidance
 - Generate comprehensive reports on student performance
 - Track submission status and grades across all assignments